 INTERBERING MANAGEMENT – FYODOR SOLOVIEW

-Fyodor Soloview is an Alaskan businessman and visionary founder of InterBering LLC, an international consulting group advocating for the construction of a Bering Strait railway tunnel that would connect the United States, Russia, and East Asia.
+Fyodor Soloview is an Alaskan businessman and founder of InterBering LLC, an international consulting and advocacy group promoting the construction of a railway tunnel beneath the Bering Strait to connect the United States, Russia, and East Asia.

-His advocacy has been featured by The Atlantic, Anchorage Daily News, Alaska Dispatch, and Voice of America, which once noted that “Washington’s diplomatic ‘reset’ with Moscow could be welded in steel” through such a project.
+His work and proposals concerning the Bering Strait transportation corridor have been discussed in publications including The Atlantic, Anchorage Daily News, Alaska Dispatch, Engineering News-Record (ENR), The Moscow News, and Voice of America, which once noted that “Washington’s diplomatic ‘reset’ with Moscow could be welded in steel” through such a project.

-As Soloview puts it: “In all the world, there is perhaps no more obvious opportunity to bring together natural resources and ready markets than Alaska’s Bering Straits.
+Soloview has described the strategic importance of the region as follows: “In all the world, there is perhaps no more obvious opportunity to bring together natural resources and ready markets than Alaska’s Bering Straits.
 Facilitating the transport of goods and passengers between North America and Asia will not only open a major new avenue for trade but will also serve as a catalyst for development in both Alaska and the Russian Far East.”

 Anchorage Museum Exhibition: The Polar Bear Garden – The Place Between Russia and Alaska